 A Guardian is chosen by their predecessor, though they must have a heart of pure good to properly take on the position.
 As the protector and overseer of a planet, they must do all in their power to protect it while not directly involving themselves in the matters of the ‘normal people’, if it can be avoided.
 Of course, training warriors and having them face the threats to the world you govern is acceptable, but only in extreme circumstances should you intervene in this manner.

-You may freely travel to and from the afterlife while outside of a Combat Encounter.
+-[Passive]: You may freely travel to and from the afterlife while outside of a Combat Encounter.
 The amount of time this takes at any given time is decided by your ARC.

-Additionally, when you first gain this role, you may choose one of two benefits:
+-[Option]: When you first gain this role, you may choose one of two benefits:

-• Potential Seeker.
-Once per Character, you may grant a character +1 stack of Unlock Potential.
+- Potential Seeker.
+Once per Character, you may grant a Character +1 stack of Unlock Potential.

-• Chamber of Power.
+- Chamber of Power.
 The Base granted by this Role has the Room of Spirit and Time Base Quality.

 Cardinal Kai